Budj Bim heritage areas: Eel traps

-Harry Lourandos, researcher from the University of Sydney, examined investigated a huge Aboriginal fish trap at Toolondo, 110 km north of Lake Condah, which he named "eel farms".
+Harry Lourandos, researcher from the University of Sydney, investigated a huge Aboriginal fish trap at Toolondo, 110 km north of Lake Condah, which he named "eel farms".
 In the 1990s and 2000s, 3D computer maps recreated the channels, showing that the stone walls were built across the lava flow to form a complex system of artificial ponds to hold floodwaters and eels at different stages of growth.
 Researcher Heather Builth called the systems "aquaculture".
 The discovery of these large-scale farming techniques and manipulation of the landscape, highlighted in Bruce Pascoe's best-selling book Dark Emu in 2014, shows that the Indigenous inhabitants were not only hunter gatherers, but cultivators and farmers.
 The work of Peter Kershaw, noted palynologist at Monash University, suggested that the complex was about 8000 years BP.

 After the 2019-2020 Australian bushfires had burnt more than 7,000 ha around Lake Condah and in the Budj Bim National Park, further areas of aquaculture, previously concealed under vegetation, were revealed, in an area known as the Muldoon trap complex.
 A smaller system, including a channel of about 25 m long had been hidden in the long grass and other vegetation.
 A further cultural heritage survey is planned, in collaboration with archaeologists familiar with the site and local Indigenous rangers.